Tall Timbers Prescribed Burn Planner a one-stop shop

 “I haven’t seen anything where everything is in one place like this,” Nowell said.
 “So, it’s great for private landowners.”

-The weather and smoke screenings are not intended to replace the requirements for obtaining and maintaining burn permit records but are a great guidance tool.
+The weather and smoke screenings are not intended to replace the requirements for obtaining and maintaining burn permit records but are a great planning tool.

 Karen Cummins, Tall Timbers Geospatial Program director, said that tool is a key to adaptive management.